Causal-net category: Inclusion=monomorphism

 \begin{ex} The following $\lambda$ is an example of an immersion with $\lambda(h_1)=e_3e_1, \lambda(h_2)=e_4e_2$, $\lambda(h)=e$, $\lambda(w)=v$, and $v$ is the unique joint-vertex created by $\lambda$.

 \end{ex}

-A causal-net $H$ is called an \textbf{immersion-minor} of $G$, if $H$ can be obtained from $G$ by a sequence of operations of deleting an isolated vertex, deleting an edge and an edge-lift (replacing a length two path $e_2e_1$ by a length one path $h$, with the middle vertex of $e_2e_1$ retained).
+A causal-net $H$ is called an \textbf{immersion-minor} \cite{[W18]} of $G$, if $H$ can be obtained from $G$ by a sequence of operations of deleting an isolated vertex, deleting an edge and an \textbf{edge-lifting} (replacing a length two path $e_2e_1$ by a length one path $h$, with the middle vertex of $e_2e_1$ retained).
+All these three types of graphical operations can be represented in the opposite direction by morphisms of causal-nets.

-As the following example shown, an edge-lift can be view as a composition of a merging after an edge-subdivision, and clearly, an edge-lift does not change the number of vertices. \begin{ex} The following figure shows an example of an edge-lift, which can be represented by a morphism in the opposite direction, with $\lambda(h)=e_2e_1$, $\lambda(w)=v$.
+As the following example shown, an edge-lifting can be represented in the opposite direction as a composition of a merging after an edge-subdivision.
+Clearly, an edge-lifting does not change the number of vertices, but reduces the number of edges by one. \begin{ex} The following figure shows an example of an edge-lifting, which can be represented by a morphism in the \textbf{opposite} direction, with $\lambda(h)=e_2e_1$, $\lambda(w)=v$.
+In this example, we say that the directed path $e_2e_1$ is lifted to an edge $h$.

 \end{ex}